sfeir-open-source/sfeir-cloud-builders/README.md

 # Google Cloud Builders

-A set of builders for the Google Cloud Builder pipline.
+A set of builders for the Google Cloud Builder pipeline.

 1. [A Cloud Builder for the Angular CLI](https://github.com/sfeir-open-source/angular-cloud-builders/tree/master/ng)